Anirudh171202/Coronabot/chatbot/data/nlu.md

 - taken

 ## intent:protectshouldmyself
+- what should do protect myself from
+- what should i do to protect myself from
 - to protect myself
-- What should i
+- what should i
 - protect myself from
 - protect
 - should
 - myself

-## intent:coronaknowhave
+## intent:knowhavehow
+- how do know have
-- have corona
+- how do i know if i have
 - i know if
-- i have corona
+- i have
-- corona
 - know
 - have
+- how

-## intent:hydroxychloroquinecoronaviruscure
+## intent:hydroxychloroquinecureis
+- :is hydroxychloroquine cure for
+- :is hydroxychloroquine a cure for
 - :is hydroxychloroquine a
-- for coronavirus
 - a cure for
 - hydroxychloroquine
-- coronavirus
 - cure
+- :is

-## intent:coronavirusspreaddoes
+## intent:spreaddoeshow
-- does coronavirus spread
+- how does spread
-- coronavirus spread
+- how does spread
-- How does coronavirus
+- does spread
-- coronavirus
+- how does spread
 - spread
 - does
+- how

 ## intent:outsidesafeis
+- is it safe go outside
+- is it safe to go outside
 - go outside
 - it safe to
 - outside
 - safe
 - is

-## intent:coronavirushumansspread
+## intent:humansspreadthis
+- how did this new spread humans?
-- new coronavirus spread
+- how did this new spread to humans?
 - to humans?
-- coronavirus spread to
+- new spread to
-- coronavirus
+- did this new
 - humans?
 - spread
+- this

-## intent:COVID19Shouldtested
+## intent:shouldtestedfor
+- should be tested for
-- for COVID-19
+- should i be tested for
 - be tested for
-- COVID-19
+- tested for
-- Should
+- should
 - tested
+- for

-## intent:COVID19testedwhere
+## intent:testedwherecan
+- where can be tested for
-- for COVID-19
+- where can i be tested for
 - be tested for
--
-- COVID-19
+- where can i
 - tested
 - where
+- can

 ## intent:communityoutbreakshould
+- what should do there is outbreak my community
+- what should i do if there is an outbreak in my community
 - my community
 - an outbreak in
 - what should i